 add chopped onions and fry till they become translucent.

-add the ginger-garlic paste and saute for 1/2 a minute or till the raw aroma of the ginger-garlic disappears.
+add the ginger-garlic paste and saute for ½ minute or till the raw aroma of the ginger-garlic disappears.

-add the chopped tomatoes and saute till the tomatoes are soft and mushy.
+add the chopped tomatoes and saute till the tomatoes become soft and mushy.

-if the tomato mixture becomes too dry add about 1/4 or 1/2 cup water and continue to cook.
+if the tomato mixture becomes too dry and starts sticking to the pan, then add about ¼ cup water. mix well and continue to cook.

 all the above cooking is done in a open pan and you don't need to cover the pan with the lid.